renjith1234/HTB-Writeups/Grandpa/Readme.md

 [*] Migration completed successfully.
 ```

-We still get Access Denied, Time to use the exploit suggester
+Time to use the exploit suggester!!!

 ```
 [+] 10.10.10.14 - exploit/windows/local/ms14_058_track_popup_menu: The target appears to be vulnerable.